vintasoftware/django-react-boilerplate/README.md

 [![License: MIT](https://img.shields.io/github/license/vintasoftware/django-react-boilerplate.svg)](LICENSE.txt)

 ## About
-A [Django](https://www.djangoproject.com/) project boilerplate/template with lots of state of the art libraries and tools like:
+A [Django](https://www.djangoproject.com/) project boilerplate/template with a multitude of state-of-the-art libraries and tools.
+If pairing Django with React is a possibility for your project or spinoff, this is the best solution available.
+Save time with tools like:
 - [React](https://facebook.github.io/react/), for building interactive UIs
 - [Poetry](https://python-poetry.org/), for managing the environment and its dependencies
 - [django-js-reverse](https://github.com/ierror/django-js-reverse), for generating URLs on JS